Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 North Texas Stats and Trends

-- North Texas has played seven games, with three wins against the spread.

-- The Mean Green have an ATS record of 3-3 in their six games when underdogs by 2.5 points or more this year.
+- The Mean Green have been underdogs by 2.5 points or more six times this year and are 3-3 ATS in those games.

-- North Texas' games this year have hit the over on two of six set point totals (33.3%).
+- North Texas' games this year have gone over the total in two out of six opportunities (33.3%).

 - This year the Mean Green have turned the ball over 13 times, four more than the Owls' takeaways (9).